Jacob Zuma Fast Facts

 May 1, 2008 - Named one of Time's 100 Most Influential People.

 September 12, 2008 - Corruption charges against Zuma are tossed out by the court a second time, this time on procedural grounds.
-Prosecutors announce an appeal on September 17.

 January 12, 2009 - The Supreme Court of Appeal overturns the lower court ruling that threw out corruption charges against Zuma, stating that the ruling was riddled with errors.
-This new ruling means that the National Prosecuting Authority can press new charges against Zuma, pertaining to bribes he allegedly accepted from Thint Holdings.
+This new ruling means that the National Prosecuting Authority can press new charges against Zuma.

 April 6, 2009 - Prosecutors drop all corruption charges against Zuma.